 “I can’t let her get out of this, or she will surely become a SPOILED BRAT”.

-On the other side of the door my daughter was angry, the kind of anger that is actually a deep vulnerable hurt (but the shell you’ve developed to protect yourself is too thick for anything other than frustration and anger to penetrate it’s way through).
+On the other side of the door my daughter was angry, the kind of anger that is actually a deep vulnerable hurt (but the shell you’ve developed to protect yourself is too thick for anything other than frustration and anger to penetrate through).

 I didn’t yet understand why my well-intentioned parenting skills and approaches weren’t helping my daughter.

 If we’re honest with ourselves, most of us would report that more often than not, the way we instinctually approach parenting situations with our children stems from the way we were parented ourselves.

 It makes sense that our parenting is a learned behavior.
 Most of us spent 18+ years experiencing and observing the actions and approaches of our parents, and – like it or not – these are the reactions and responses we absorbed on a cellular level and which are called up by our implicit memory when caught in the heat of the moment with our own children.

 For some parents, following the path on which they were raised may be working fine (good for you, I assure you I am only a tiny bit envious), due to an easy going temperament, but many parents find themselves in a different situation.